vapor/docs/3.0/docs/concepts/services.md

 ### Environment

 Environments indicate the type of deployment/situation in which an application is ran.
-Environments can be used to change database credentials or API tokens per environment.
-Development environments often have more debugging features and don't impact real life.
-A credit card transaction in development is often faked.
+Environments can be used to change database credentials or API tokens per environment automatically.

 ## Registering